Personal profile

 Research interests

 I am an anthropologist and human geographer focusing on agriculture and food.
 As an interdisciplinary researcher, I’m interested in the way food interconnects the health of people, societies, animals and the environment.
 I do this through systems thinking, political ecology and more-than-human geography.
-My research has been primarily in the UK and Latin America.
+My research has been focused primarily in the UK and Latin America.
 Having worked in diverse settings, I am interested in the role of social sciences and participatory methods in interdisciplinary projects (within and beyond academia) related to agrifood systems and sustainable, equitable development.

 There are three principal strands to my research...